Liverpool Free Press archive

 • Liverpool has the highest proportion of psychiatric in-patients in the country.
 It is also one of the few areas where most patients entering psychiatric hospitals are not going there for the first time — which often the result of inadequate support services once they are discharged (page 6).

 • The bottom section of page 4 originally contained the latest extract from The Little Red Schoolbook, which was about sex.
 The printer objected and refused to print it, so the extract was removed and hastily replaced with fillers.
-A note on the page explains what happened and says the extract is being made available separately, as as a leaflet.
+A note on the page explains what happened and says the extract is being made available separately, as a leaflet.

 • An article on page 3 questions the legality of fees that several flat agencies in Liverpool are demanding from their clients.